sebastienrousseau/dotfiles/lib/aliases/archives/README.md

 - zip

 These aliases enable users to compress or extract files and directories quickly by using simple commands.

-For example:
+Here are examples for each operation:

-- `c7z` can be used to compress a whole directory (including subdirectories) to a 7z file.
+- To compress a directory to a 7z file: `compress_7z <archive_name.7z> <directory>`
-- `e7z` can be used to extract a whole directory (including subdirectories) from a 7z file.
+- To extract from a 7z file: `extract_7z <archive_name.7z>`

-Similarly, there are aliases for compressing and extracting files and directories in all supported formats.

-The aliases are designed to be easy to remember and use, and they should make the compression and extraction process much simpler for users.
+Similar commands apply for all supported formats, ensuring ease of use.

+**New Features:**

+- Defensive coding practices ensure aliases are only defined if the required archive programs are present, improving the script's robustness.
+- Enhanced portability with updates to support a wider range of archive formats and systems.

 Please note that some of the compression formats may require additional software to be installed on your system.